molsky/robotframework-dashboard/README.md

 3. Run `source rfd-venv/bin/activate` and then navigate to rfwebui folder and run `gunicorn --bind 0.0.0.0:8000 wsgi:app`
 4. Navigate to `localhost:8000`

-By default application uses `rfwebui/results` folder as location where RF files are located in nginx config files.
-If you want to use other location then nginx config files needs to manually updated.
-See "nginx configuration manually" chapter.

 ## nginx configuration manually
 ```
 sudo touch /etc/nginx/sites-available/rf_dashboard